vbruby/new_app/read_me.txt

 #This is a simple read_me file
-#End now it is changed
+#And now it is changed
-#End just another change
+#And just another change
+#And final change